As an employer, it’s up to you to assess your staff and enrol all employees who meet certain criteria into your workplace pension scheme.

-If you use payroll software, please speak to the provider – it may be able to help you with your auto enrolment duties, including assessing your staff.
+If you use payroll software, it may be able to assess which employees you need to auto-enrol.
+Please speak to the software provider if you need more information about how it can support you.
 You’ll also need to send out information to your employees, so make sure that your payroll software can help with this.
 Alternatively, your scheme administrator can complete this process manually on your behalf.
-If you use a payroll bureau, it’s also worth checking if this is a service that they offer.

 When to assess your staff